Eewansaapita Summer Youth Educational Experience

 The vision of the Eewansaapita Summer Experience is to provide an educational experience that helps guide a new generation of tribal youth to be life-long students of their heritage language and culture and who will actively give the Myaamia language and culture a place within their lives.
 From this experience will come a generation who will begin another "new day" and will advance the efforts of Myaamia revitalization for future generations.

-Currently, the tribe hosts two camps.
-The first is in June and held in Miami.
-The other is in July and is located in Ft.
-Wayne.
-Each camp is open to 25 tribal youth between the ages of 10 and 16.
+Currently, the Tribe hosts four camps (two saakaciweeta and two eewansaapita).
+The first two in June are held in Miami, Oklahoma.
+The other two in July are held in Ft.
+Wayne, Indiana.
+Each camp is open to 25 tribal youth ages: 5-9 (saakaciweeta) & 10-16 (eewansaapita).